wsh000/FLYOVER202305.github.io/_pages/about.md

 We sincerely welcome more scholars to join our research work .

-Some publicly available rearch
+Some publicly available rearch——HD Map-based Functional Safety Testing of Autonomous vehicles
 ======
-——HD Map-based Functional Safety Testing of Autonomous vehicles

 Scenario-based testing has been the de facto method for the functional safety verification of autonomous vehicles.